kurisutsukato/peak-o-mat/README.md

 - numpy
 - scipy

 All packages here above can be installed via pip, there is no need for any python package manager.
+Once all dependencies are installed, download the zip file (https://github.com/kurisutsukato/peak-o-mat/archive/refs/heads/master.zip) and run `peak-o-mat-py`.

-Download the zip file (https://github.com/kurisutsukato/peak-o-mat/archive/refs/heads/master.zip) and run `peak-o-mat-py`.
+A big thank goes to Rubin Dunn.
+Without him devellopping and mainting wxPython for over 20 years now, peak-o-mat would not exist.